 In fact, we believe that HAA was one of the first in their industry to offer the geographic storage diversification of a Singapore vault which opened in the Fall of 2012.
 And it has since become the most popular storage vault among their customers.

-[BREAKING NEWS: April 17, 2014] The Hard Assets Alliance has just announced the REMOVAL of MINIMUM INVESTMENT limits on all account types!
+[As of April 17, 2014] The Hard Assets Alliance has just announced the REMOVAL of MINIMUM INVESTMENT limits on all account types!

 What Exactly Is Hard Assets Alliance?